top of page

 • Mission: To foster excellence in planning, design and development of New Hampshire’s built environment.

-PORT CITY MAKERSPACE: WWW.PORTCITYMAKERSPACE.COM
+PORT CITY MAKERSPACE: HTTPS://WWW.NHMAKERSPACENETWORK.ORG/LOCATION/PORT-CITY-MAKER-SPACE

 • Mission: A welcoming and inclusive community workshop that provides tools, knowledge, and a collaborative culture to encourage the artist and maker in everyone.